plasmapotential/HEAT/docs/source/docker.rst

 Download HEAT source code from github
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run HEAT using docker, you will need to have several files from the HEAT github page that set up the docker environment.
+To run HEAT using docker, it can be useful to have several files from the HEAT github page that set up the docker environment.
 The easiest way to download the HEAT source code is to create a new directory, and pull the source using git::